Up to now my experience with TX Antennas from Expeditions and from my Homeqth are the following:

 If I shoud give out places for receiving performance I would say:

-1 Place: Beverages over 200m... but be carefully.. in some places near the sea they dont work
+1 Place: Beverages over 200m and HI-Z setup.. but be carefully because some told me Beverages in some places near the sea don`t work

-2 Place: Pennant and Magnetic Loops big size arround 3m+
+2 Place: Pennant and Magnetic Loops big size arround 3m+,DL9KR Loop

 4 Place: Coax Loops